TVNZ news boss on leave over Kamahl Santamaria saga

 Yurisich joined TVNZ as the head of news and current affairs in late 2020.
 He had been a senior producer with TVNZ before departing for Al Jazeera English in the mid-2000s.

-TVNZ said he "has since built an impressive resume" with senior roles held at both Al Jazeera in Doha and Bloomberg Media Hong Kong when they announced his appointment in September 2020.
+TVNZ said he "has since built an impressive resume" with senior roles at Al Jazeera in Doha and Bloomberg Media Hong Kong when they announced his appointment in September 2020.

+Yesterday, Santamaria appeared to have removed his social media presence - deleting his Facebook, Twitter, Instagram and YouTube accounts.